alf149/mycrt/README.md

 or

-./mycrt -l # this needs a prebuild crt/domain_list to work
+./mycrt -l # this needs a prebuild crt/domain_list to work (one line pr domain.)

 ```